 - 11.3 Fees are transferable between siblings only. - 11.4 Fees found on the most current registration form are in effect from September to June of the given school year for OCDSB instructional days only.
-Monthly fees DO NOT include public holidays, PA Days, March Break, or Winter Break. - 11.5 A \$25 charge will apply to any cheques or PADs returned by the bank (ie. NSF, non-sufficient funds, etc).
-Should cheques be returned on more than one occasion, a different method of payment must be used and the MPCC reserves the right to terminate registration. - The primary method of payment for Before- and After-School in Manor Park is Pre-Authorized Debits (PAD).
+Monthly fees DO NOT include PA Days, March Break, or Winter Break. - 11.5 A \$25 charge will apply to any cheques or PADs returned by the bank (ie. NSF, non-sufficient funds, etc).
+Should cheques be returned on more than one occasion, a different method of payment must be used and the MPCC reserves the right to terminate registration. - 11.6 The primary method of payment for Before- and After-School in Manor Park is Pre-Authorized Debits (PAD).
 Through the PAD system, fees will be automatically withdrawn from the payee's bank account.
 Recurring monthly fees will be debited on the fifteenth of each month (or next business day).
 For any non recurring payments (ie. late fees, additional days or PA Day fees), the payee will make the payment with either exact cash or by cheque.
 To institute the automatic withdrawal, the payee will be provided with a PAD agreement form which must be completed and returned to the MPCC office with the registration package.
 Any post-dated cheques provided upon registration, but over-ridden by automatic withdrawals, will be returned or shredded at the request of the payee. - 11.7 Should an alternative method of payment be required beyond PADs, post-dated cheques can be accepted.
 Post-dated cheques are to be made payable to the MPCC and dated the 15th of the previous month (September's payment would be dated August 15th, October's payment, dated September 15th, and so on).
 A signed and completed Pre-Authorized Debit agreement or post-dated cheques for the full academic year, must be provided at time of registration in order to complete registration.
-A spot for your child is secured only once the MPCC has received the completed registration form and either a signed and completed Pre-Authorized Debit agreement or post-dated cheques the full balance of the academic year. - 11.8 If the banking information associated with the payee's PAD agreement is to change during the child's enrollment throughout the school year, the payee will advise the MPCC in writing prior to the 15th of the previous month when the change will occur. - 11.9 For convenience, by signing the registration form, the payee authorizes MPCC to use the previously completed PAD for recurring payments of Before- and/or After-School enrollment for the following school year. - 11.10 Receipts for income tax purposes will be issued upon request for the preceding calendar year. - 11.11 Before- and After-School in Manor Park takes place within a Secure School, meaning the doors to Manor Park Public School are always locked.
-Parents or their designates will require a security swipe card to gain access to the school during program hours.
-One (1) security swipe card will be distributed to each family with a child enrolled in either the Before- and/or After-School program at the cost of a \$10.00.
+A spot for your child is secured only once the MPCC has received the completed registration form and either a signed and completed Pre-Authorized Debit agreement or post-dated cheques of the academic year. - 11.8 If the banking information associated with the payee's PAD agreement is to change during the child's enrollment throughout the school year, the payee will advise the MPCC in writing prior to the 15th of the previous month when the change will occur.

+- 11.9 For convenience, by signing the registration form, the payee authorizes MPCC to use the previously completed PAD for recurring payments of Before- and/or After-School enrollment for the following school year. - 11.10 Receipts for income tax purposes will be issued upon request for the preceding calendar year. - 11.11 Before- and After-School in Manor Park takes place within a Secure School, meaning the doors to Manor Park Public School are always locked.
+Parents or their designates will require a security code to enter the school.
+All parents/guardians must enter via the front door of the school.
+Access via the kindergarten doors is prohibited during the school year.
+The kindergarten doors are to be used during July and August only.